Building Interactive Content? Here are 8 ways to Get More Out of the Results Page

 Here’s a good example of a quiz result page on The Professional Wingman website.
 It has a CTA that takes the quiz takers to a custom landing page to start another round of conversation with them and convert a visitor into a customer.

 Another example of a converting CTA on the result page is a ‘get a quote’ or ‘request demo’ button.
-The CTA can redirect the user to a page which acquaints them with the product or service that you’re offering.
+The CTA can redirect the user to a page that acquaints them with the product or service that you’re offering.

 Related Read: Are Your Landing Pages Converting Better than Average?